Aetherinox/csf-firewall/README.md

 The docker patch does several things:
 - Allows for you to restart CSF without having to restart your docker containers.
-- Scans every container you have set up in docker and adds a white-list firewall rule
+- Scans every container you have set up in docker and adds a whitelist firewall rule

 <br />